The best value system in the world is articulated here. American values are available and applicable to any person anywhere in the world.

 XXIV.
 We are charitable to our fellow citizens but charity comes of free will, not by law.

 XXV.
 We live within our means both as a family and as a nation and only in a state of crisis will our government borrow from our future.
+We sacrifice and save today so that tomorrow we can be more prosperous.

 XXVI.
 We recognize an important value that humans are not basically good and for this reason, each of us is responsible to learn what is right and wrong and live to the former.